Green job: By country

 Eco-innovation drives the creation of environmental jobs worldwide.
 It simultaneously increases labour productivity and wages while increasing energy and environmental production efficiency.

 Australia

 In 2018 Australia generated 21 per cent of its total power from renewables and this sector accounted for more than 20,000 jobs.

 Brazil

 According to the International Renewable Energy Agency (IRENA) in 2016, Brazil has 934,000 renewable energy jobs, the second highest in the world.
 While Brazil is the global leader in liquid biofuels with a total of 845,000 jobs, it also has 41,000 jobs in solar, 36,000 jobs in wind, and 12,000 jobs in small hydro power.
-A report produced by IRENA in 2018 showed Brazil to have the largest liquid biofuel workforce, an 893,000 workers in the overall renewable energy industry.
+A report produced by IRENA in 2018 showed Brazil to have the largest liquid biofuel workforce and 893,000 workers in the overall renewable energy industry.
 In 2011, green employment accounted for 3.1 million jobs or 2.4 per cent of total employment in 2010 and 3.4 million jobs or 2.6 per cent of total US employment.